quangis/transforge/README.md

 ## Graphs and queries

-Beyond *expressing* transformations, an additional goal of the library is to enable *querying* them for their constituent operations and the types of data that are conceptualized along the way.
+Beyond *expressing* transformations, an additional goal of the library is to enable *querying* them for their constituent operations and data types.

-To turn an expression into a searchable structure, we convert it to an RDF graph using the optional `transformation_algebra.rdf` module.
-Every use of a primitive operation becomes a node that is connected to nodes that represent their input and output data, which are, in turn, annotated with nodes describing their type.
-Chains of nodes are thus obtained that are easily subjected to queries along the lines of: 'find me a transformation containing operations *f* and *g* that, somewhere downstream, combine into data of type *t*, that is then used in an operation *h*'.
+To turn an expression into a searchable structure, we convert it to an RDF graph.
+Every data source and every operation applied to it becomes a node, representing the type of data that is conceptualized at that particular step in the transformation.
+Chains of nodes are thus obtained that are easily subjected to queries along the lines of: 'find me a transformation containing operations *f* and *g* that, somewhere downstream, combine into data of type *t*'.

-This process is relatively straightforward when operations only take data as input.
-However, expressions in an algebra may also take other operations.
+The process is straightforward when operations only take data as input.
+However, expressions in an algebra may also take other operations, in which case the process is more involved; for now, consult the source code.

+In practical terms, to obtain a graph representation of the previous expression, you may do:

+    >>> from transformation_algebra.rdf import TransformationGraph
+    >>> g = TransformationGraph()
+    >>> g.expr(expr)

+You could then use `rdflib`'s tools to visualize it as a GraphViz file:

+    >>> from rdflib.tools.rdf2dot import rdf2dot
+    >>> with open("output.dot", 'w') as f:
+    >>>     rdf2dot(g.graph, f)